April 6, 2017

 through a mild mountain slope in a sparsely populated coniferous forest,

 forming a wide band of marshy surface along the water path.
-It is in such an exacting setup that
+It is in such an exacting setting that

 the colonies of the cobra plants thrive.
 The plants' fondness for this particular